 Jon ended up having to hire a lawyer to defend himself against the charges.
 His lawyer contacted the ACLU of Iowa, which assisted in getting the criminal charges dropped.
 He also experienced serious distress from the charges, requiring medical treatment by his doctor for high blood pressure.

-Photos and a video clip of Jon Goldsmith can be found at the link below.
+Photos and a video clip of Jon Goldsmith can be found here.
 They are the property of the ACLU of Iowa and media are granted express permission to use and disseminate them.